Abdulsametileri/slides/domain-driven-design/domain-driven-design.md

 **The outbox pattern** is a reliable way to publish aggregates’ domain events.
 It ensures that domain events are always going to be published, even in the face of different process failures.

-**The saga pattern** can be used to implement simple cross-component business pro‐ cesses.
-More complex business processes can be implemented using the process man‐ ager pattern.
+**The saga pattern** can be used to implement simple cross-component business processes.
+More complex business processes can be implemented using the process manager pattern.
 Both patterns rely on asynchronous reactions to domain events and the issuing of commands.

 ---